bidoofgoo/Ticcs/README.md

 # Ticcs
-Help stop lyme share the word
+Help stop lyme, share the word

 ticks are destroying mankind with their diseases, it's time mankind stood up for itself.
 Are you ready for the revolution?